Contributing Code to SensESP

 • Do not commit PRs with internal merge commits.
 The information that you’ve merged changes from upstream at some point benefit no-one, probably not even you.
 You can avoid those merge commits by doing a git pull --rebase upstream master (or git fetch followed by git rebase, but that’s more intricate) during your own work.

 • Normally, you should not need to modify platformio.ini for your PR.
 However, if you’re adding code that requires a new library dependency, add the dependency both to library.json and platformio.ini.
-If you have questions, the best place to discuss SensESP is on Slack, in the #sensors channel.
+If you have questions, the best place to discuss SensESP is on Signal K Discord Server, in the #sensesp channel.

 Write Comments That Create Interactive Documentation